-The rest of the film devolves from the formatted “Ghost Hunters” to a plot mess more complicated than three seasons of “Dark Shadows.”
+The rest of Episode 50 devolves from the formatted “Ghost Hunters” to a plot mess more complicated than three seasons of “Dark Shadows.”

 Towards the middle of the film we’re treated to music supporting the “found footage” and ghosts start staggering, crawling on the ceiling, and locking people in rooms that just happen to contain the files that help the investigators to figure out that it’s just one bad guy-ghost (a serial-murderer, what a surprise!) who is holding all the spirits there and not allowing them to “go into the light children.”
 There’s a gate to hell and it’s not even at the hospital; it’s in an old prison.
 And so off they go to the old pokey.
 Right.

 My favorite line was “I never pay attention to crap like ‘The Exorcist.'”
 Oh reeeally?

 You mean that ole’ black magic movie?
 This masterpiece ends with a show-down–mano vs cloven hoof as the “Devil’ (the Devil looks like a bare-chested guy with a mean set of horns) guarding an old gate with flames, etc. The big bad Devil is vanquished by the skeptic TV guy wielding a crucifix (after the church guy dies heroically).
 Priceless.
 Netflix—how about half a star?

 Pingback: Ararat a novel by Christopher Golden has good characters but no credibility

 Pingback: The Devil Inside Godzilla versus the Smurfs A Review